-No. 10 Arkansas shuts down Colgate 85-68 in NCAA opener
+Arkansas shuts down Colgate 85-68 in NCAA opener

 Nelly Cummings led Colgate with 14 points.

+“The intensity of their on-ball defense is really something that we’re not used to,” Colgate coach Matt Langel said.
+“They were trying to not let us run offense.”

-Arkansas coach Eric Musselman has led a quick turnaround in Fayetteville with the same freewheeling offensive style he had success with during four years at Nevada.
+Musselman has led a quick turnaround in Fayetteville with the same freewheeling offensive style he had success with during four years at Nevada.

 The Razorbacks were on the cusp of an NCAA Tournament berth before last season was shelved by the pandemic and this year have their highest seed since reaching the 1995 national title game.